sebapersson/petab_sciml/docs/src/format.md

 To set a **constant model parameter value** before model simulations, the `setValue` operator type should be used.
 The assignment can be made in either the condition or hybridization table:

-- **Hybridization table**: The neural network sets the same parameter values for each condition.
+- **Hybridization table**: The neural network sets the same parameter values for all conditions.
 For example, if parameter `p` is determined by `net1_output1` (mapped to a neural network output in the mapping table) for all conditions, a valid hybridization table entry is:

   | **operatorType** | **targetId** | **targetValue** |
   |------------------|--------------|-----------------|